 Aluminum die casting creates parts that are lightweight, maintain high operating temperatures and provide excellent corrosion resistance.
 Aluminum is also extremely versatile and can maintain high dimensional stability with thin walls and can be used in almost any industry.
-Aluminum die casting is considered a non-expendable technique that can be repeatedly used to produce different shapes, sizes and thickness of aluminum alloys for die casting.
+Aluminum die casting is considered a non-expendable technique that can be repeatedly used to produce different shapes, sizes, and thicknesses of aluminum alloys for die casting.
 Additionally, the die casting process can accurately produce parts in a wide range of shapes that are aesthetically pleasing.

 Aluminum alloys have been proven ideal for a wide range of products due to their unique qualities.
 Alloy 380.0 Aluminum alloy is the most commonly used alloy for die casting and it has been found to meet customers' various needs.
 Importantly, SKS can also cast Aluminum Alloys 360, 390 and 413.
 Some of the other benefits of utilizing aluminum alloys for die casting include:

 - High operating temperatures